TraighScott/PenguinDefense/README.md

 - Game features appropriate media, sounds, and graphics.
 - Game runs with no errors or warnings.
 - Code and structure comply with the style guide.

+## Self Assessment

+We believe we deserve an A grade considering the things we managed to accomplish for this iteration.
+Next iteration will focus on juice and whatnot.